ARCHER2-HPC/archer2-website/_posts/2022-05-18-where-to-start.md

-The [Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html) team have helped more than a few people get from 'zero' to 'HPC whizz', so here we summarise some of the Frequently Asked Questions and helpful hints that have passed through the desk.
+The [Service Desk](https://www.archer2.ac.uk/support-access/servicedesk.html) team have helped more than a few people get from 'zero' to 'HPC whizz', so here we summarise all the useful information we have compiled over the years.

 <!--more-->